Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: Acknowledgment

-This research has been partially funded by the Recovery, Transformation, and Resilience Plan, financed by the European Union (Next Generation) thanks to the TESCAC project (Traceability and Explainability in Autonomous Systems for improved Cybersecurity) granted by INCIBE to the University of León; and by grant PID2021-126592OB-C21 funded by MCIN/AEI/10.13039/501100011033 EDMAR (Explainable Decision Making in Autonomous Robots) project, PID2021-126592OB-C21 funded by \\ MCIN/AEI/10.13039/501100011033 and by ERDF ''A way of making Europe''.
+This publication is part of the TESCAC project, financed ``by European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience, through INCIBE''.
+In addition, this work has been partially funded by the project EDMAR, PID2021-126592OB-C21, funded by MCIN/AEI/10.13039/501100011033 and by ERDF A way of making Europe.

+\begin{IEEEbiography}[{ }]{Laura Fernández-Becerra} graduated in Computer Science (2005) at University of León (Spain).
+She also obtained a master of science (2012) in ICT Management at the University of Extremadura (Spain) and a master of science (2021) in Cybersecurity at the University of León.
+Since 2008 she has been working as a Systems Engineer at the Regional Government of Cáceres and is currently pursuing a Ph.D. in Computer Science at the University of León.
+Her research interests focus on cybersecurity, accountability and explainability in autonomous agents, and AI. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Miguel Á. González-Santamarta} received his PhD degree in robotics in 2024 from the School of Industrial Engineering and Information Technology at the University of León (Spain).
+Currently, he is working as a researcher in the M Robotics Group at the University of León (Spain).
+He has been a Research Associate in the Robotics Group at the Universidad de León since 2018.
+His research interests include cognitive robotics, cognitive architectures, explainability in autonomous robots and space robotics. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ángel Manuel Guerrero-Higueras} got his degree (2007) and his master of science (2010) in computer science at Rey Juan Carlos University (Madrid, Spain).
+Besides, he got his Ph.D. at the University of León in 2017.
+In academia, he worked as a research assistant in the Atmospheric Physics Group (2011–2013) and in the Research Institute of Applied Science to CyberSecurity (2016–2018), both depending on the University of León.
+He currently stands as an Assistant Professor at the University of León.
+His main research interests include cybersecurity, robotics, and AI. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Francisco J. Rodríguez-Lera} received his Ph.D. degree in intelligent systems for engineering in 2015 from the School of Industrial Engineering and Information Technology at University of León (Spain).
+Currently, he is working as a researcher in the Mobile Robotics Group at University of León (Spain) after two years working as a postdoctoral research associate in the AI Robolab, which belongs to the Computer Science and Communications Research Unit (CSC) at University of Luxembourg.
+His research interests focus on developing technologies for social robots that can interact and communicate with people in real human-robot interaction scenarios.
+Specifically, he works on cybersecurity in autonomous systems, solutions for robots in public spaces, designing motivational cognitive architectures for natural robot behaviors, software development and DevOps for research and business, and AI applications for context-awareness in human-robot interaction environments. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Vicente Matellán-Olivera} got his PhD in Computer Science from the Technical University of Madrid in 1993.
+He was Assistant Professor at Universidad Carlos III de Madrid (Spain) (1993-1999).
+Associate Professor at Universidad Rey Juan Carlos (Spain) from 1999-2008.
+In 2008 he joined Universidad de León (León), where he still serves as Full Professor in the Mechanical, Computer and Aerospace Engineering Department.
+His main research interests have to do with robotics, artificial intelligence, and cybersecurity areas where he has made more than 250 contributions in journals, books, and conferences. \end{IEEEbiography}